UniversalDependencies/docs/validation.md

-[Line                   12]: Spurious sent_id line: '# sent_id = test-1  ' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
-Forward slash reserved for special purposes.
-[Line                   12]: Missing the sent_id attribute.
-[Line                   12]: The text attribute must not end with a whitespace
-[Line                   12]: SpaceAfter=No is missing in the MISC field of node #5 because the text is 'EVANGHELIE.						'
+[Line                   12]: SpaceAfter=No is missing in the MISC field of node #5 because the text is 'EVANGHELIE.'
 [Line                   25]: Morphological features must be sorted: 'Gender=Masc|Number=Sing|Mood=Part|Polarity=Pos|VerbForm=Fin'
 [Line                   25]: Unknown attribute-value pair Mood=Part
-[Line                   29]: Spurious sent_id line: '# sent_id = test-2 ' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
-Forward slash reserved for special purposes.
-[Line                   29]: Missing the sent_id attribute.
-[Line                   29]: The text attribute must not end with a whitespace
-[Line                   29]: SpaceAfter=No is missing in the MISC field of node #12 because the text is 'părinţilor.									'
+[Line                   29]: SpaceAfter=No is missing in the MISC field of node #12 because the text is 'părinţilor.'
-[Line                   48]: Spurious sent_id line: '# sent_id = test-3 ' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
-Forward slash reserved for special purposes.
-[Line                   48]: Missing the sent_id attribute.
-[Line                   48]: The text attribute must not end with a whitespace
 [Line                   48]: SpaceAfter=No is missing in the MISC field of node #6 because the text is 'Hristos, fiiul lui D[...]'
-[Line                   48]: SpaceAfter=No is missing in the MISC field of node #10 because the text is 'David, fiiul lui Avr[...]'
+[Line                   48]: SpaceAfter=No is missing in the MISC field of node #10 because the text is 'David, fiiul lui Avraam.'
-[Line                   48]: SpaceAfter=No is missing in the MISC field of node #14 because the text is 'Avraam.												'
+[Line                   48]: SpaceAfter=No is missing in the MISC field of node #14 because the text is 'Avraam.'
-[Line                   73]: Spurious sent_id line: '# sent_id = test-4 ' Should look like '# sent_id = xxxxxx' where xxxx is not whitespace.
-Forward slash reserved for special purposes.
-[Line                   73]: Missing the sent_id attribute.
-[Line                   73]: The text attribute must not end with a whitespace
 [Line                   73]: SpaceAfter=No is missing in the MISC field of node #4 because the text is 'Isaac, iară Isaac nă[...]'
 [Line                   73]: SpaceAfter=No is missing in the MISC field of node #10 because the text is 'Iacov, iară Iacov nă[...]'
-...suppressing further errors regarding Metadata
+[Line                   73]: SpaceAfter=No is missing in the MISC field of node #20 because the text is 'lui.'
 [Line                   84]: Unknown attribute-value pair Compound=Yes
+[Line                   98]: SpaceAfter=No is missing in the MISC field of node #9 because the text is 'Tamar, iară Fares nă[...]'
+[Line                   98]: SpaceAfter=No is missing in the MISC field of node #20 because the text is 'Aram.'
+[Line                   118]: The text attribute must not end with a whitespace
+[Line                   118]: SpaceAfter=No is missing in the MISC field of node #4 because the text is 'Aminadav, iară Amina[...]'
+[Line                   118]: SpaceAfter=No is missing in the MISC field of node #10 because the text is 'Nasson, Nasson născu[...]'
+[Line                   118]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'Salmon. '
 [Line                   126]: Unknown attribute-value pair Compound=Yes
 [Line                   134]: Unknown attribute-value pair Compound=Yes
+[Line                   142]: SpaceAfter=No is missing in the MISC field of node #6 because the text is 'Rahav, iară Vooz năs[...]'
+[Line                   142]: SpaceAfter=No is missing in the MISC field of node #14 because the text is 'Ruta, Ovid născu pre[...]'
+[Line                   142]: SpaceAfter=No is missing in the MISC field of node #19 because the text is 'Isei.'
 [Line                   159]: Unknown attribute-value pair Compound=Yes
 [Line                   163]: Unknown attribute-value pair Mood=Part
+[Line                   167]: SpaceAfter=No is missing in the MISC field of node #5 because the text is 'craiu, iară David cr[...]'
+[Line                   167]: SpaceAfter=No is missing in the MISC field of node #12 because the text is 'Solomon, den muiarea[...]'
+...suppressing further errors regarding Metadata
 [Line                   169]: Spurious line: '@ citation-part=MATT 1.7'.
 All non-empty lines should start with a digit or the # character.
 [Line                   269]: Unknown attribute-value pair Compound=Yes
 [Line                   358]: Unknown attribute-value pair Compound=Yes